dareoyeleke/Demand-Index-Volatility-Across-Restaurant-Operations/README.md

 -  Seasonal effects are present but secondary to behavioral patterns

--  Huge in Volatility for august and then Sharp fall for September perharps signalling beginning of school period
+-  Huge change in Volatility for august and then Sharp fall for September signalling end of summer and beginning of school period signalling less family and student traffic

 -  Huge Difference in Volatility from End of year Holiday Season and January as Families contribute to demand in December, and then individuals follow trends such as Dry January leading to a High change in Volatility